 In the end, the SACAT has the power to affirm the DCP’s decision, vary the decision, make its own decision or send the matter back to the DCP for reconsideration.

 This is new territory for SACAT and DCP so there will be considerable work taking place to ensure that this process is as child-friendly as possible, and to ensure that the voice of the child or young person is at the centre of the decision-making.

 How this will play out for children and young people in practice depends how we address these and other issues.

 Delays in resolving issues.
 Under the arrangements as they seem today, it is possible that several months could elapse between an unsuitable decision being made by DCP and that decision being reversed by SACAT.
 Three months is a long time in the reality of a child in care.
 Unsuitable decisions on placement, education and health could cause irreversible damage and disruption to a young person during that time.

 Who is to be the child’s advocate?
-The appeal process is complex so it is likely that few appeals will be mounted by a young person without the support of an adult advocate.
+The review process is complex so it is likely that few reviews will be mounted by a young person without the support of an adult advocate.
 Who will this be?
 The young person’s DCP social worker may lack the knowledge to advocate (as we have seen in some NDIS matters) or the will to oppose the views of colleagues and superiors.
 A child’s social worker could face a conflict of interest.

-Other adults closely involved in the matter may not be able to separate their own emotional and practical interests from those of the young person.
+Other adults closely involved in the matter may not be able to separate their own emotional and material interests from those of the young person.
 Advocacy support may come from a body such as the Office of the Guardian or by the appointment of a duty solicitor to act for the young person.